NoWauu/V-lib/README.md

 `webapp` contains the frontend server that users will interact with.

-`resources` contains all the diagrams made for the application.
+`Ressources` contains all the diagrams made for the application.

 ## Installation and startup